OUR FREQUENTLY ASKED QUESTIONS

-Our weekly church service resembles a Bible class more than a traditional church service.
-We begin with a time of fellowship which includes guided discussion questions designed to help us get to know one another on a deeper level.
-We then transition into a time of praise and worship, followed by an informal discussion surrounding the expository teaching lesson that is presented that week.
+Our weekly church begins each week with praise and worship.
+We then transition into a brief time of fellowship which includes a discussion question designed to help us get to know one another.
+This is followed by an informal discussion surrounding the expository teaching lesson that is presented that week.
 Next we partake in the breaking of bread, or communion, every time we meet.

 Here are the specific Scriptures that support why we do what we do during our weekly church service: